7 nights starting from

 Day 6: Full day free to explore the lovely streets and canals of Delft with Christmas Day dinner at the hotel.

-Day 7: Full day tour to The Hague.
+Day 7: Full day tour to Amsterdam and the Rijksmuseum.

 Day 8: Morning visit to Antwerp before transferring to Brussels station to catch the return Eurostar to St Pancras.